pierregabriel/MarketFinanceApplications-PG/README.md

 This project gathers small, focused applications built with **Streamlit** to **learn, explain, and visualize market finance concepts**.

 The goal is to **bridge theory and practice** starting from the core ideas, and turning them into simple, interactive visual tools.
-I wanted to make finance easier to grasp, especially concepts that are often abstract at first (like options Greeks or FX forwards).

 ---